Affectionate Yet Independent!

 An uncrowded house and yard where the Sharpei dog has some space, is the ideal situation.

 plus the availability of water at all times out of consideration for the Sharpei dog's sensitivity to higher temperatures.

 This breed is best suited to families with young adult children who are more mature in their respect for pets.

 is always the recommended policy to have an adult supervise interactions between children and pets.

-The Sharpei dog would not be the most ideal companion for the elderly as they require a more experienced take-charge owner and
+The Sharpei dog would not be the most ideal companion for the seniors unless they have considerable experience handling dogs as a take-charge owner.

 Exercise needs also need to be provided by someone in the family on a daily basis.

 Top image courtesy pxhere.com